fbaube/h2c-demo/README.md

 fmt.Printf("Client Proto: %d\n", resp.ProtoMajor)
 ```

-Although this all looks a little wonky it actually works really well and
+This all looks a bit dodgy but actually works well in production.
-performs nicely in production environments.